-Synonyms of Crassula ovata (8) (Updated on 8-19-21 from Plants of the World Online): Cotyledon lutea Lam., Cotyledon ovata Mill., Crassula argentea Thunb., Crassula articulata Zuccagni, Crassula lucens Gram, Crassula nitida Schönland, Crassula portulacea Lam., Toelkenia ovata (Mill.)
+Synonyms of Crassula ovata (9) (Updated on 12-16-22 from Plants of the World Online): Cotyledon lutea Lam., Cotyledon ovata Mill., Crassula argentea Thunb., Crassula articulata Zuccagni, Crassula lucens Gram, Crassula nitida Schönland, Crassula obliqua Aiton, Crassula portulacea Lam., Toelkenia ovata (Mill.)
 P.V.Heath

 The genus, Crassula L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 205 species in the Crassula genus (as of 8-19-21 when I last updated this page).
+As of 12-16-22 when this page was last updated, Plants of the World Online by Kew lists 205 species in the Crassula genus.
 It is a member of the plant family Crassulaceae with 36 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 I bought this plant from Lowe’s on August 25, 2012, in Greenville, Mississippi.
 The label said Jade Plant ‘Gollum’ on the first line and Crassula argentea on the second line.